Lina Queyroi

-Lina Queyroi (born 18 May, 2001) is a French rugby union player who plays for Blagnac SCR and the France women's national rugby union team.
+Lina Queyroi (born 18 May 2001) is a French rugby union player who plays for Toulouse and France.
+She competed for France at the delayed 2021 Rugby World Cup and the 2025 Rugby World Cup.

 Early life

 Queyroi attended the Saint-Yrieix-la-Perche rugby school.

 Career

 Having made her debut in 2019 for Blagnac SCR she filled many positions as a utility player for the first couple of seasons before beginning to play regularly in the centre.

-On September 3, 2022 she made her international debut for France, against Italy.
+On 3 September 2022 she made her international debut for France, against Italy.
 She was subsequently named in France's team for the delayed 2021 Rugby World Cup in New Zealand.
-Queyroi kicked a second half conversion as France became the first team to reach the semi-finals with a 39-3 win over Italy.
+Queyroi kicked a second half conversion as France became the first team to reach the semi-finals with a 39–3 win over Italy.

+On 7 March 2025, she was named in France's squad for the Women's Six Nations Championship.
+On 2 August, she was selected in the French side to the Women's Rugby World Cup in England.